First Time Homebuyers

 Required Documents

 The following is a checklist of items needed to complete the application process.
 The City reserves the right to verify all information provided and to request a confidential credit report to determine program eligibility.
-The submission of false or inaccurate information may result in program disqualification
+Submission of false or inaccurate information may result in program disqualification.

-Copy of valid state-issued identification for prospective homeowner(s)
+Copy of a valid state-issued identification for the prospective homeowner(s).

-Copy of Social Security card for prospective homeowner(s) and other household members
+Copy of Social Security card for the prospective homeowner(s) and other household members.

-Evidence of income and expenses for prospective homeowner(s) and all others residing in the applicant household
+Evidence of income and expenses for the prospective homeowner(s) and all others residing in the applicant household.

-Copy of FPL utility bill or other utility bill for the past six (6) months
+Copy of an FPL utility bill or other utility bill for the past six (6) months.

-Copy of most current six (6) months’ of bank statement for all prospective homeowner(s) accounts
+Copy of the most current six (6) months’ of bank statement for all prospective homeowner(s) accounts.

 FAQs

-It's important to note that income limits can vary depending on the specific program and can change over time.
-It's recommended to check with the specific program for the most up-to-date information regarding income limits.
+It's important to note that income limits can vary depending on the specific program and may change over time.
+It is recommended to check with the specific program for the most up-to-date information regarding income limits.

 The income limits for first-time homebuyer programs in Miami Beach can vary depending on the specific program and the number of people in the household.